Dorchester Cornhill

 – using the right ergonomics and dimensions to accommodate those less mobile and those using wheelchairs

-Our final designs will comprise minimalist forms that will be multipurpose: seating, play and display.
+Our final designs comprise minimalist forms are multipurpose: seating, play and display.
 On occasion, the largest element can be used as a performance stage or place for public engagement with the museums.